monacoremo/postgrest-sessions-example/app.sql.md

 grant select, update(name) on api.users to webuser;

 ```

+Our Row Level Security policies will make sure that users will only be
+able to update their own records.

 Each user should be able to get more details on his own account.
 We will
 restrict the user's access by defining a function for that purpose: